retorquere/zotero-better-bibtex/site/citation-keys.md

-BBT also implements a new citekey generator for those entries that don't have one set explicitly; the formatter follows the [JabRef key formatting syntax](http://jabref.sourceforge.net/help/LabelPatterns.php) in the Better BibTeX preferences (you can get there via the Zotero preferences, or by pasting [this link](chrome://zotero/content/preferences/preferences.xul#better-bibtex) in Firefox.
-Clicking the link won't work).
+BBT also implements a new citekey generator for those entries that don't have one set explicitly; the formatter follows the [JabRef key formatting syntax](http://jabref.sourceforge.net/help/LabelPatterns.php) in the Better BibTeX preferences (you can get there via the Zotero preferences, or by clicking the Better BibTeX "Preferences" button in the addons pane.

 A common pattern is `[auth:lower][year]`, which means

 1. last name of first author without spaces, in lowercase
 2. year of publication if any,